 The fact that fish need oxygen to live means they can suffocate in a few different ways.
 Taking a fish out of water will naturally cause it to suffocate, as it isn’t able to pull oxygen from the air with its gills.
 As for how a fish could suffocate underwater, this can happen in a couple of ways.

 Much like us, fish expel carbon dioxide when they breathe.
 If they are in an area where carbon dioxide builds up and not enough fresh oxygen is dissolved in the water, they can die.
 This isn’t likely to occur frequently in nature (though too many plants in a pond can destabilize oxygen levels and kill fish), but fish in aquariums or tanks that don’t cycle the water often enough can easily die.
 The oxygen is dissolved into the water from the surface, but the surface area of a tank is limited in size.
 For this reason, air pumps are employed in tanks to bring deoxygenated water to the surface where it can be refilled with oxygen.

 If the gills of a fish are damaged, they won’t be able to breathe as well, increasing the likelihood they will suffocate.
 Gill damage can happen due to attacks from other predatory marine creatures or due to chemical damage from compounds like nitrates or ammonia.

 There’s one other way a fish could suffocate underwater.
-Species of fish which rely on ram ventilation, swimming forward to push water through their gills, can die if they can’t swim forward in the water anymore.
-If the fish becomes trapped or is dragged back through water, it will suffocate.
-Those who hunt sharks sometimes kill them by dragging them backwards towards shore, suffocating them.
+Species of fish that rely on ram ventilation, swimming forward to push water through their gills, can die if they can’t swim forward in the water anymore.
+If the fish becomes trapped or is dragged back through the water, it will suffocate.
+Those who hunt sharks sometimes kill them by dragging them back towards shore, suffocating them.

 So while fish aren’t really capable of drowning, they can die from lack of oxygen.
 Remember that if you have any fish at home or are planning on getting any fish.